 Meldreth Manor: a special school for disabled children

-Meldreth Manor is a special school and children's home for disabled children and young people with profound and / or multiple learning difficulties (PMLD) and complex health needs aged 6–19 years.
+Meldreth Manor is a special school and children's home for disabled children and young people aged 6–19 years.

-Many of our students have cerebral palsy and resulting visual impairments or other sensory loss and additional health needs such as epilepsy.
+Many of our students have cerebral palsy and resulting visual impairments or other sensory loss.
+Some students have additional health needs such as those associated with epilepsy.

-We cater for disabled children and young people aged from 6–19 years as residential or day students.
+We can cater for disabled children and young people as residential or day students.